-Namutoni Camp (formerly known as Namutoni Restcamp) stands at the eastern side of Etosha National Park, close to von Lindequist Gate and the picturesque Fisher's Pan.
-Here, great concentrations of water birds and breeding colonies of flamingos are frequently seen during the rainy season.
+Namutoni Camp stands on the eastern side of Etosha National Park, close to the von Lindequist Gate and the ...... picturesque Fischer's Pan.
+Here, great concentrations of water birds and breeding colonies of flamingos can sometimes be seen during the rainy season.
 Namutoni itself also overlooks the small King Nehale waterhole, where game animals can be spotted occasionally.

-The camp is scattered around an amazingly white-washed, old German fort, which gives Namutoni its unique character.
+Namutoni is scattered around a white-washed old German fort, which gives the camp its unique character.
 Built in 1899, the fort was originally used as an outpost for German troops, and almost completely destroyed by 500 Owambo warriors in the battle of Namutoni, on 28 January 1904.
 It was rebuilt two years later, and after restoration works declared a National Monument in 1950.

-Whilst staying at Namutoni Camp, activities mainly consist of nature and wildlife.
-The fort area of the camp is for pedestrian access only, so no car will disturb the peace of the setting.
-King Nehale waterhole is flood-lit at night, and elevated decked walkways, including viewing benches, provide opportunities to encounter some shy, nocturnal game.
+For guests at Namutoni Camp, activities revolve around nature and wildlife.
+The King Nehale waterhole is floodlit at night and viewing benches provide opportunities to encounter some of Etosha’s shy, nocturnal game.

 Food & drink

 - Food quality

 - Although we did not eat at Namutoni on our most recent visit in March 2017, we did glance at the restaurant menu .

 There is a breakfast buffet serving both hot and cold items.